 The decipher assist programme is a peer-led intervention aimed at promoting smoke-free behaviours among children aged 12-13 years.

-On the first day of training the students learnt all about the facts of smoking and how it can impact on your health, environment, family and friends.
+On the first day of training the students learnt all about the facts of smoking and how it can impact on your health, the environment, family and friends.
 They completed a number of games and activities to help them remember all the facts.
-Students took part in a ready steady cook task which showed some of the ingredients contained in a cigarette.
+Students took part in a ready-steady-cook task which showed some of the ingredients contained in a cigarette.
 The students were shocked to find out there were over 4,000 chemicals in a cigarette and 69 of them can cause cancer related diseases.
 Well done to all students involved.